eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Version Scheme [1.i]

-`CycloneDDS` versioning follows the standard semantic versioning except that major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [The Eclipse Foundation](https://eclipse.org)
+`CycloneDDS` versioning follows the following rules:

-* MAJOR version when you make incompatible API changes.
+* MAJOR version shall be incremented when an incompatible API change is made
-* MINOR version when you add functionality in a backwards compatible manner.
+* MINOR version when functionality is added in a backwards compatible manner.
 MINOR is source compatible (we strive to maintain binary compatibility as well).
-* PATCH version when you make backwards compatible bug fixes.
+* PATCH version when backwards compatible bug fixes are made.
 PATCH is binary compatible.

+Major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [The Eclipse Foundation](https://eclipse.org)

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
-This is what has been the case and we see no reason not to follow this going forward.
-Thus far, there’s been no MINOR release that has broken binary compatibility.
-And note that this only holds for the stable interface.
-Along with bumping MAJOR to 1, this policy will be reconsidered and it may be decided to guarantee binary compatibility for MINOR versions is as well.

-The CMake sources configure the compatibility mode to [`SameMajorVersion`](https://cmake.org/cmake/help/latest/module/CMakePackageConfigHelpers.html#generating-a-package-version-file), shows that breaking changes are accompanied by a change to the `MAJOR` version part.
 Here is information in the [Releases section](https://www.eclipse.org/projects/handbook/#release) of the Eclipse project handbook which discusses _Major_, _Minor_, and _Service_ release criteria.

 ### Version Stability [1.ii]